 Applying heat to the lower abdomen can help to relieve cramps and bloating associated with PMS.
 Try using a heating pad or taking a warm bath to ease discomfort.

-5. Take supplements?
+5. Should I Take Supplements?

 There are some great options for PMS relieving supplements.
 There are 2 that seem to have a lot more evidence than the others.
 But keep in mind, there are many herbs and supplements that have been proven ineffective as well.
 Taking supplements should be done under the care of a qualified health care practitioner who will ensure that the supplements you take are likely to work, safe for you specifically and will not contradict any medication you happen to be on.
 Supplements also have the potential to cause side effects.